 Solar energy has become more and more popular in the last decade with homes and businesses embracing a cheap and endless source of power.
-The installation of solar panels around the home can help to reduce utility bills and is also tax-deductible in most countries with governments giving incentives to people using green technology.
+The installation of solar panels, especially the solar powered air conditioner around the home can help to reduce utility bills and is also tax-deductible in most countries with governments giving incentives to people using green technology.
 With a dependence on foreign fossil fuels and the high cost of importing coal and oil each year to help keep the economy moving solar power has helped to reduce costs and create domestic jobs at the same time.

 It has never been easier to convert to solar power with solar installers now based in all cities and the majority of towns who will be happy to give advice over the phone and come and assess your property giving a quotation on the best solution to installing solar power and help you start to reduce your carbon footprint and your expenditure.
 If you’re not familiar with how solar power works here is a short guide to help you understand the process.